 “Take the baby, where?
 And why me?
 You know the family.
 I’ve never met them.”

-“Hey, we cleaned up the room for you, it was trashed.
+“From the mother.
+Hey, we cleaned up the room for you, it was trashed.
 Replaced the meds on the code cart, ordered new trays, did the charges.
 We’ve had a bad night.
-We’re out of here.”
+We’re outta here.”

-Their sad faces fixed on me as I opened the curtain, resigned to gracefully separate a distraught mother from her dead infant son — were they hoping I was there to tell them their son, nephew, or grandson was still alive, that his death pronouncement had been a mistake?
+Their sad faces fixed on me when I opened the curtain, resigned to gracefully separate a distraught mother from her dead infant son — were they hoping I was there to tell them their son, nephew, and grandson was still alive?
+That his death pronouncement had been a mistake?

-It seemed to me I wasn’t the nurse anymore but an emotional extension of a family whom I’d just met.
-Too overwhelmed to speak, I walked over to the counter and took a box of tissues from the shelf.
-I handed it to the grandmother, who nodded in thanks.
+I wasn’t the ER nurse anymore but an emotional extension of their family.
+I’d just met them.
+Too overcome with sadness, I walked over to the counter and took a box of tissues from the shelf.
+I handed it to the grandmother.
+She nodded in thanks.

 A few minutes later, Dr. McCall and Miranda entered and briefed the family about SIDS.
 “It wasn’t your fault… We don’t know why it happens, maybe a lack of an enzyme in the lungs, about 2,000 deaths a year.
 We’ll need to do more tests to make that diagnosis.

 The ER doc realized the family was overloaded and not absorbing any more information, he wrapped up, “We know this is difficult for you, the chaplain will be right in.”

 Since the family would be subjected to a police interview later, Dr. McCall didn’t grill them now.
 Had their baby gotten overheated.
 Or been sleeping on soft mattress with fluffy blankets and toys.